robbaier/vagrant-boxes/README.md

 The build process includes configuration for the Vagrant Cloud post-processor.
 This uploads each successfully built box to Vagrant Cloud.
 This functionality requires a valid [authentication token](https://www.vagrantup.com/docs/vagrant-cloud/users/authentication.html#authenticating-tools) set in the `ATLAS_TOKEN` environment variable.

 If you only intend to use these boxes locally, remove the vagrant-cloud post-processor section of the JSON file for the box you are building.

+### Vagrant Plugins
+When working with the boxes built by this project, there are some Vagrant plugins that can help make your life easier.
+Installing these plugins is recommended to simplify working with Vagrant boxes.
+* [Vagrant Auto-network](https://github.com/oscar-stack/vagrant-auto_network) - Automatically configure Vagrant private network interfaces
+* [Vagrant Host Manager](https://github.com/devopsgroup-io/vagrant-hostmanager) -  Manages the hosts file on guest machines (and optionally the host)
+* [Vagrant vbguest](https://github.com/dotless-de/vagrant-vbguest) - Automatically installs the host's VirtualBox Guest Additions on the guest system